230 Comments

 The Middle East has basically been turned into a battlefield.
 And that distance is exactly what keeps people in the U.S. and the West comfortable.
 For them, this war is abstract, something to scroll past, debate, or ignore.
 It’s a headline, not a lived reality.
 They don’t know what it means to hear an explosion and wonder if the next one is yours, to drive down a street where buildings can vanish in seconds.
 They don’t feel it, so they don’t fight it.

-And that’s the point.
-As long as the violence stays “over there,” opposition will remain weak, performative, and easy to shrug off.
-Which is exactly what we’re seeing right now.
-For most Americans, it’s just another distant conflict: out of sight, out of mind.
 At best, you get mild disapproval and that mainly because people are inconvenienced with higher gas prices and therefore for selfish reasons.
 Very few will talk about the humanity of Iranians and ask themselves why it is ok for us to just attack this country and kill its people and declare them terrorists.
 No one is questioning why we are killing the leadership of other nations and then refer to it as "elimination" like it was pest control.

-They dont ask these questions because they dont care.
+They dont ask these questions because they don't care.
 For many this is all a foregone conclusion that they take for granted.
-They accept the premise and only object to the methods and timing.
-At worst, you get armchair patriots cheering destruction like it’s a highlight reel.
-But none of this is opposition or eye opening to anyone who isn't already aware.
+They accept the premise and only object to the methods and timing and who is doing it.

 Davina's avatar